vercel/next.js/examples/with-magic/README.md

 The example shows how to do a login and logout; and to get the user info using a hook with [SWR](https://swr.now.sh).

 A DB is not included.
-You can use any db you want and add it [here](api/user.js).
+But you can add any DB you like!.

 The login cookie is `httpOnly`, meaning it can only be accessed by the API, and it's encrypted using [@hapi/iron](https://hapi.dev/family/iron) for more security.